A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 What it is: The ability to start classifying documents using only a category name and a clear, plain-English description of what to look for.

-How it works: Instead of learning from labeled examples, these models leverage techniques like Confidence-Driven Contrastive Learning to understand the semantic meaning of the category itself.
+How it works: Instead of learning from labeled examples, these models employ techniques such as Confidence-Driven Contrastive Learning to understand the semantic meaning of the category itself.
 The model matches the content of an incoming document to your description without any initial training documents.

 Best for: This is ideal for distinct document categories where a clear description can effectively separate one from another.
 This principle is the technology behind our Zero-Shot model.
 You define a new document type not by uploading a large dataset, but by providing a clear description.
 The AI uses its existing intelligence to start classifying immediately.